 This started with a recipe I found online, but we’ve made some adjustments.
 The most interesting (though not authentically Indian) one is adding carrots, which turns this from just a high-protein main dish into a full meal.
 It’s easy and pretty quick to make.
 It’s vegetarian and can be made vegan, it’s gluten-free and nut-free, and it tastes good (and is safe) at various temperatures, so it’s great for potlucks of people with diverse dietary needs.
 It’s soft and mushy, a great baby food.
-It’s one of those spicy foods that makes you feel better in the summer without requiring a long time over a hot stove, but it’s also a comforting food for winter suppers.
+It’s one of those spicy foods that makes you feel better in the summer without requiring a long time over a hot stove, but it’s also a comforting food for winter suppers–made from root vegetables that are affordable any time of year.
 My mom told me she once made this recipe on a very hot day in her electric skillet on top of the central air-conditioning unit so that she could cook in her breezy back yard instead of heating up the kitchen!

 The soaking step is optional.
 Supposedly it makes the lentils more digestible and less likely to give you gas.
 Our family eats beans several times a week, and we haven’t noticed any difference in our digestion of soaked vs. non-soaked lentils.
 What we like about the soaking step is that it saves 5-10 minutes of cooking time.

 This is really good with rice, whole-wheat bread, or couscous.
 Some people like to top it with plain yogurt and/or cilantro and/or slices of raw cucumber.
 It also goes well with other Indian or Middle Eastern foods such as Loubie; if you put in the time to make a big batch of each and a big batch of rice, you can pack up tasty meal-in-a-bowls for several days’ lunches.

 To make 4 servings, you will need: